 Root canal treatment — or endodontic therapy — is necessary when a cavity is neglected, allowing it to penetrate all the way to the pulp.
 Sometimes deep restorations or trauma to a tooth may cause the nerve to be damaged to the point it needs root canal therapy.
 Once this occurs the pulp becomes infected, and can even extend through the root tip and begin to eat away at the surrounding bone, which would be considered an abscess.

-By the time the pulp is infected it must be treated, and cannot heal on its own.
+By the time the pulp is infected, it must be treated, and cannot heal on its own.
 It can even weaken the entire immune system.
-Usually a core build-up and crown is recommended for restoring a tooth that has had root canal therapy.
+Usually, a core build-up and crown are recommended for restoring a tooth that has had root canal therapy.
 Learn more about Root Canal Therapy here.